Program

 Discover Black Holes Through Comic Books!

 When scientists from the Niels Bohr Institute’s Center of Gravity join forces with artists from Graphic Storytelling at TAW VIA in Viborg, cutting-edge research on black holes transforms into fascinating visual stories.
-Join our book launch during Black Hole Week , and explore the comics on public display at Kongens Nytorv.
-More @blackholecomicbook.
+Join our book launch at Comic Garden, and explore the comics on public display at Kongens Nytorv.
+More info at www.blackholecomicbook.com

 Your Borrowed Stardust